 Additionally, treatment for your child with Cerebral Palsy may be difficult, both financially and emotionally.
 Treatment is often complex due to the individual and unique nature of each Cerebral Palsy case and the subsequent need to create a treatment plan that is just as individual and unique.
 Such treatment may have the involvement of many different types of specialists or experts, from speech therapists to neurologists, and medical bills can be costly.
 Because Cerebral Palsy is not curable, your child will be living with the impairment for their entire life.
 However, this does not mean they cannot enjoy their best life possible, as treatment can give your child increased quality of life.
 The Brannon Law Firm can help ensure your child receives that treatment and the improved quality of life they deserve.

-At the Brannon Law Firm, we have represented many families and infants who were unfortunate victims of preventable Cerebral Palsy.
+At the Brannon Law Firm, our Dayton injury attorneys have represented many families and infants who were unfortunate victims of preventable Cerebral Palsy.
 We have obtained favorable verdicts and settlements on behalf of clients in Cerebral Palsy cases.
 Our expertise extends in to multiple areas, including a history of large settlements in medical malpractice cases.

 We invite you to contact us, either at 937-228-2306 or 1-800-VERDICT.
 We offer a free consultation.
 The Brannon Law Firm is proud to serve clients in Dayton and throughout the State of Ohio.